samuelhbne/vpn-launchpad/README.md

 ## How can I change the shadowsocks password?
  - Modify PASSWORD configuration in docker-shadowsocks-libev/shadowsocks-libev.sh please
- - Run vlp-rm to destroy existing VPN server instance if any
+ - Run vlp-purge to destroy existing VPN server instance if any
  - Run vlp-build to create a new VPN server with updated login credential.